-Under these prerequisites, validation packages are validated and the corresponding ECTS points are converted into ECTS credits.
-Upon request, the Dean's office issues transcripts of records in which exam results and credits awarded are acknowledged (Art.
-26 and 27 of the Regulation), provided the exam fee has been paid.
+After the validation, upon request, the Dean's office will issue transcripts of records in which exam results and awarded credits are acknowledged (Art.
+28 and 30 of the Regulation), provided the exam fee has been paid.

 1.5 Ethics and Science